Bartel-Group/pydmclab/docs.md

 ### `get_strucs`

+- a generic version is available at `pydmclab.hpc.helpers.get_strucs`
 - you will have to modify this unless you are calculating your structures exactly as they leave `get_query`
 - starts with the results of `get_query`
 - this is where we manipulate our starting structures (or not)